jordansite/jekyll-vlog/_posts/2016-11-19-Temporary-Satisfaction.md

 title: Temporary Satisfaction
 author: Jordan Tomasone
 category: Self-Help
+img: /img/blogpostpics/rocksandwaters.png
 tags: [Building A Better Self, building a better self, building, better, self, self help, temporary satisfaction, how to overcome temporary satisfaction, tips and tricks, jordan, Jordan, Tomasone, tomasone, Jordan Tomasone, cold showers, benefit of cold showers, how to, Canada, Ontario, Days off with Jordan, life changing tips ]
 ---
 The next time you have a shower, turn the nozzle all the way to cold.
 Yes all the way!

 Now get in and have a quick shower.

 Give this a shot and think of it as rejuvenation; like going for a massage.